Website Redesign

 -

-Low contrast and unbalanced color choices, leading to visual strain and reduced
+Have low contrast and unbalanced color choices, leading to visual strain and reduced readability

-- Redundant in-page elements, which dilute the impact of the content and waste space
+- Contain redundant in-page elements, which dilute the impact of the content and waste space